Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth could make employees less competitive within an organization and in the overall job market.
+Lack of personal growth can make employees uncompetitive, both inside an organization and in the overall job market.

 How Do You Stay Competitive?

-- Continuing Your Education: Take additional courses, certificates or degrees programs that relate to the field.
+- Continuing Your Education: Take additional courses, certificates or degrees programs that relate to the profession.

 Negativity

-Negativity is not a good thing in any work environment.
-It makes employees feel uncomfortable making communication difficult again hindering the growth of opportunities.
-Along with causing problems with supervisors and peers, which can potentially lead to slowing down your career.
+Negativity is not a good thing in any workplace.
+It makes employees feel uncomfortable, which makes communications difficult and hinders chances to grow.
+Aside from destroying relationships with peers and supervisors which can potentially lead to professional stalling.

-- Ask for help whenever possible: Ask a mentor for guidance or colleagues for business suggestions.
+- Ask for help whenever possible Get a mentor’s guidance or colleagues for business guidance.

 Overcommitting Workload